nhayward/revpit/user/pages/03.annual-contest/04.prizes/default.md

 **_What was your favorite childhood book and what did you love about it?_**

-I loved Andrew Clements’s middle-grade novels The School Story and The Landry News, because they featured preteen girls who loved writing, just like I did.
-The protagonist in The School Story publishes a novel, and the protagonist of The Landry News starts her own newspaper.
+I loved Andrew Clements’s middle-grade novels _The School Story_ and _The Landry News_, because they featured preteen girls who loved writing, just like I did.
+The protagonist in _The School Story_ publishes a novel, and the protagonist of _The Landry News_ starts her own newspaper.
 I thought that was so cool!

 ![Grace Laidlaw](GL%20Photo.jpg?cropResize=300,300){.float-left}